 - 1. Remove control from packaging and configure the control as follows. - a.
 Specify the desired Low Temperature Cut Out (LTCO) using the jumper on the control. - b.
 Specify the desired Balance Point (BP) using the jumper on the control. - c.
-Select Defrost Curve 3 using the jumper on the control.
+Select the proper Defrost Curve according to Table1.